What’s the Difference Between Alcohol Dependence and Alcohol Abuse?

-A person who develops a dependency on alcohol may not yet be addicted.
+A person who develops a dependency on drugs or alcohol may not yet be addicted.
 Addiction involves physical, mental, and behavioral dependencies.
 Each one of these dependencies requires treatment for the individual to manage their alcohol addiction effectively.
 It’s not always easy for someone to differentiate between alcohol abuse, dependence, and addiction, which is why getting an evaluation from a trained addiction specialist is so helpful.

 What Is Alcohol Abuse?